EvotecIT/SectigoCertificateManager/PLAN.md

   - [x] Ensure Admin paths are covered for list/get (and related service mapping).
 Legacy paths are already covered by existing tests.
 - [x] PowerShell tests (Pester):
   - [x] Update existing tests to use `Connect-Sectigo` instead of per-cmdlet auth where applicable.
-  - [x] Add tests for Admin-mode behaviour (including “not yet supported” paths until wired).
+  - [x] Add tests for Admin-mode behaviour (including "not yet supported" paths until wired).
 - [x] CI: ensure `dotnet test` and Pester suites pass locally and in CI for all target frameworks.

 ## 9. Async friendliness and PowerShell migration